-You can make payments to us with Visa and Mastercard debit and credit cards from overseas.
+You can make payments to us with Visa and Mastercard credit and debit cards from overseas.

-You'll need to check with your bank or provider to make sure you are clear about international fees.
-Also, banks often charge a convenience fee for debit and credit card payments.
-You will not be charged this fee when making payments for student loans or child support with a credit or debit card from overseas.
+You’ll need to check with your bank or provider to make sure you are clear about international fees.
+Also, banks often charge a convenience fee of 1.42% for credit and debit card payments.

 Setting up direct debit payments in myIR